 Certain Types of Fish

-Fatty fish like salmon, tuna, and trout are top foods to help with sleep because of their vitamin D and fatty acid content.
+Fatty fish like salmon, trout, and sardines are top foods to help with sleep because of their vitamin D and fatty acid content.

 Vitamin D is an incredibly important nutrient that acts as a hormone.
 It’s vital for healthy immune function, mental health, bone health, and, of course, sleep.
 The connection between vitamin D and sleep isn’t yet clear, but a deficiency is associated with a greater risk of sleep problems.